dougburks/ohmydebn-docs/docs/desktop-themes.md

 ## Building New Themes using Aether

-The `Build New Theme using Aether` option allows you to build your own theme using the [Aether](https://github.com/bjarneo/aether) theme builder.
+The `Build New Theme` option allows you to build your own theme using the [Aether](https://github.com/bjarneo/aether) theme builder.
 Here are a few example screenshots.

 Aether example 1: